Infrastructure

 • Integration complexity: Connect multiple services that may not play well together

-• Higher costs: Platform fee + Deliverability Infrastructure add-on fees (for some platforms) + inbox costs + domain costs + Deliverability Infrastructure service fees (if not included)
+• Higher costs: Platform fee + inbox costs + domain costs + potentially separate warmup/service fees (if not included in platform)

 • Limited control: Can't optimize infrastructure for your specific needs when it's spread across vendors

 • Support challenges: Problems?
-Figure out which vendor is responsible (platform, inbox provider, Deliverability Infrastructure service)
+Figure out which vendor is responsible (platform, inbox provider, warmup service)

-Note: Some platforms include Deliverability Infrastructure (Smartlead, SuperSend), while others charge extra (Lemlist, Instantly).
-But inbox procurement and management still typically require third-party relationships.
+Note: Some platforms include email warmup (Smartlead, SuperSend), while others charge extra (Lemlist, Instantly).
+But inbox procurement and management (the actual deliverability infrastructure) still typically require third-party relationships.

 The Solution: Platform + Native Infrastructure